 The Best Time of Year to Get Married at Enchanted Rock

 Enchanted Rock gets really hot in the summer months!
-So I would avoid May through September for your Enchanted Rock wedding.
+I would avoid June through September for your Enchanted Rock wedding.

 Springtime is gorgeous!
 You’ll see a variety of wildflowers and lush vegetation.

 Fall is beautiful as well, you won’t have wildflowers but there are a lot of beautiful native grasses blooming during the fall season.
 They’re not nearly as colorful as wildflowers but still a wonderful sight!
-I really love all of the Texas native grasses so much.
+I really love all of the Texas native grasses.